Paulacanomari/cabrera-climate-analysis/README.md

 ## Acknowledgements

 This study has been conducted using E.U.
 Copernicus Marine Service Information.
-We acknowledge the World Climate Research Programme, which through its Working Group on Coupled Modelling coordinated CMIP6, and thank the climate modelling groups, the Earth System Grid Federation, and the agencies supporting CMIP6.
+I acknowledge the World Climate Research Programme, which through its Working Group on Coupled Modelling coordinated CMIP6, and thank the climate modelling groups, the Earth System Grid Federation, and the agencies supporting CMIP6.